alex-hh/eDICE/README.md

 Sample data for a minimal run of the training script is provided in the folder edice/data/roadmap.

-Setup the edice package using

-     python setup.py install
+Ensure that a suitable environment is setup and active (see Software requirements).

 To run the sample training script, the command is:

      python scripts/train_roadmap.py --experiment_name "myExperiment" --train_splits "train" --epochs 20 --transformation "arcsinh" --embed_dim 256 --lr 0.0003 --n_targets 120

-Full data and trained models to run the transfer learning scripts are available on request
+Full data and trained models to run the Roadmap training and ENTEx transfer learning scripts are available on request.

 # License